 Funders include: Ford Family Foundation, The Oregon Community Foundation, Hood River Cultural Trust and US Bank Foundation.

-In February of 2017 students at Klahre House (a project of The Next Door Inc.), participated in a 4 week intensive workshop to learn Documentary film production techniques.
+In February students at Klahre House (a project of The Next Door Inc.), participated in a 4 week intensive workshop to learn Documentary film production techniques.
 The entire class was conducted using iPad pros and mobile apps from FilMic Pro, iMovie, Snapseed, and Garage Band.

 Led by professional Visual Storyteller and Teaching Artist Sean O'Connor, the group learned about story structure, artistic composition, technical camera functions, emotional music production, find tune editing, and collaborative work environments.